CheeseCake87/flask-imp/README.md

 ## Setting up to work with models using SQLAlchemy

 To work with models using SQLAlchemy, your app `__init__.py` file should look like this:
+`NOTE: Passing the SQLAlchemy instance was removed in ver 1.4`
 ```python
 from flask import Flask
 from flask_bigapp import BigApp